jermnelson/intro2libsys/textbook/chapters/five/library-websites.rst

 with images and now have a large number of dynamic elements that generated when a user visits the website.
-These dynamic elements, including such things as a library's hours, events, news, and online chat services, can be part of the website or increasely are feeds from external systems both within and outside the library.
+These dynamic elements, including such things as a library's hours, events, news, and online chat services, can be part of the website or increasingly are feeds from external systems both within and outside the library.
 As libraries have added more social elements, including Twitter feeds, Facebook comments and widgets, and other services, the complexity of the website increases and requires more knowledge and expertise of the librarian charged with maintaining the website.

-The first technology to provide dyanmic element to a library's website are CGI (common gateway interface) scripts that process submitted content from the user.
+The first technology to provide dynamic element to a library's website are CGI (common gateway interface) scripts that process submitted content from the user.
 While use of CGI scripts has declined as more library websites shift to using Content Management Systems and applications servers, their use for simple